rdanyliw/iodef/README.md

-iodef
+IODEF Draft Specification
 =====

-Incident Object Description Exchange Format v2 documents in the IETF MILE working group
+This is the working area of the Incident Object Description Exchange Format v2 specifications in the IETF MILE working group.